Cosrnos/screeps-foreman/README.md

 **push** *(`grunt push`)* - Builds the included Horde and Foreman library files, your Source files, and then pushes the compiled source to your Screeps account.

+**dev** *(`grunt dev`)* - Performs the push command and watches your files for changes.
+Anytime you save changes they will be pushed.
+Best used with a development branch in the sim

 ## Contributing

 Simply create a pull request!